Auditing Smart Contracts Code | Mitigating Security Issues in Blockchain

 Smart contracts are the lifeblood of decentralized applications (dApps).
 They automate agreements, reduce the need for intermediaries, and make transactions more efficient.
 But great power comes great responsibility—if not adequately secured, they can be a hacker’s playground.

-The Need for Auditing Smart Contracts
+The Need for Smart Contracts Audit Services

 Common Vulnerabilities in Smart Contracts